puppetlabs-toy-chest/puppet-quest-guide/quests/application_orchestrator.md

 {% include '/version.md' %}

-# Application Orchestrator
+# Puppet Application Orchestrator

 ## Quest objectives

 - Understand the role of orchestration in managing your infrastructure.
-- Configure the Puppet Application Orchestration service and the Orchestrator client.
+- Configure the Puppet Application Orchestration service and the orchestrator client.
 - Use Puppet code to define components and compose them into an application stack.